 - Doesn’t give up, hurl things, stick their bottom lip out or put the boot into those that reject the idea.
-As mentioned before, the creative scene is smaller than you think and word gets around- a lot.
-So don’t impede your chances of success by acting like a spoilt, sour child who was the last pick for afternoon school sports because it really, really isn’t a good look.
+Word gets around- a lot.
+Don’t impede your chances of success by acting like a brat who was the last pick for afternoon school sports because it really, really isn’t a good look.

 - Gives up that stupid notion that “failure” is bad.
 If everyone succeeded every time, there would be no one to manufacturer your undies or interesting life stories to read.
 Learning to fail is probably the best lesson a creative person can learn because you will do it a lot during your creative career and there is a lot to learn from going through a failure.
 All you can and should do is take your lumps, learn from them, regroup and get the hell on with it.

 Keep doing it as long as you need to

 “You got to know when to hold ‘em, know when to fold ‘em